 There are no hard-fast rules here.
 Just try to stay away from veggies that are weaker in their physical make-up, such as tomatoes, bell peppers, and cucumbers.
 They won’t hold up to the rough handling required in the making of kraut and will likely turn to mush in the fermentation stage.

 - Carrot- Due to its relatively high sugar content, it is best not to go too heavy-handed on the carrot portion of your kraut.
 If you give those hardworking microorganisms too much sugar, you might end up with boozy fermentation.
 However, carrot adds a welcome sweetness and a great pop of color to the greenery.

 - Turnip- The firmness of the turnip gives your sauerkraut a little crunch.
 It holds up well to the massaging and squishing involved in kraut making, and it adds a little sweetness, too.

 - Radish– This succulent veg works well with cabbage.
 Its high water content helps to produce more brine during the process and adds a pink tinge.

 - Kohlrabi- Add grated kohlrabi to your kraut.
-It is sweet, has a great water content and texture, and will be a welcome bonus in your sauerkraut.
+It is sweet, has great water content and texture, and will be a welcome bonus to your sauerkraut.